Do for Love

-"Do for Love" (originally titled "Sucka 4 Luv" in its unreleased form) was the second posthumously released single by Tupac Shakur from his second posthumous album R U Still Down?
+"Do for Love" (originally titled "Sucka 4 Luv" in its unreleased form) was the second and final posthumously released single by Tupac Shakur from his second posthumous album R U Still Down?
 (Remember Me).

 The vocal sample is from "What You Won't Do for Love" by Bobby Caldwell.
 The song was produced by Soulshock & Karlin.
 It charted at #21 on the Billboard Hot 100 in the US, and #12 in the UK.

-Music video

-The music video, directed by Bill Parker, was filmed on January 28–29, 1998, and has 2Pac as a clay, anime, and animated figure.

-Sampling controversy

-Producer J Dilla claimed that the producers Soulshock and Karlin had sampled and interpolated his remix of The Pharcyde's track "Y?
-(Be Like That)", but did not credit him or the Pharcyde in the liner notes in a 2003 interview.

 Commercial performance

-The song was certified Gold by RIAA on March 31, 1998 for 500,000 sales.
+The song was certified Gold by RIAA on March 31, 1998, selling over 500,000 copies.